 - In some cases, to increase the softness, just add a starch (corn starch, potato starch, or rice flour).

-- All the ingredients have to be at room temperature, including eggs and dairy (butter, milk, yogurt, when using).
+- All the ingredients have to be at room temperature, including eggs (and dairy, when using).

 - Beat the eggs and sugar for a few minutes until they start to foam and gain volume and fluffiness.